LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-18-rustlings-conversions.md

 >
 > 1. If the length of the provided string is 0, an error should be returned
 > 2. Split the given string on the commas present in it
-> 3. Only 2 elements should be returned from the split, otherwise return an error
+> 3. Only 2 elements should be returned from the split, otherwise, return an error
 > 4. Extract the first element from the split operation and use it as the name
 > 5. Extract the other element from the split operation and parse it into a `usize` as the age
 >    with something like `"4".parse::<usize>()`